ssamot/RL_notebook/RL.md

 * States represent sufficient statistics.
 * Markov Property ensures that we only care about the present in order to act - we can safely ignore past states
-* Think Tetris - all information are can be captured by a single screen-shot
+* Think Tetris - all information can be captured by a single screen-shot

 \begin{columns}[T] % align columns
 \begin{column}{.48\textwidth}